ChrstphrHll/npc_gen/students/Pinna Vanius.md

 year: 7
 guild: Fiesn
 partyID: 89
+tags:
+- Elf
+- Bard
+- Assault
+- 7th
+- Fiesn
 ---
 # Pinna Vanius
 ---
 ### Description
 - 7th year Elf Bard in Fiesn
-- wavy black hair that's pulled to the side and buzzed on the left, Pale Blue eyes, and Fair skin
+- wavy black hair that's pulled to the side and buzzed on the left, Amber eyes, and Fair skin
 - Is Original and Impractical, and has Redemption as their ideal

 ### Organizations